 This method to wash your hair naturally without shampoo works wonderfully.
 I made the switch years ago & it’s been great – no shampoo & no greasy hair!
 Learn my exact method plus how to make your own natural shampoo bar.

 Anyone who has attempted to go no ‘poo (no shampoo) will tell you that the transition from shampooing daily to not shampooing at all isn’t easy.

 Your hair will look greasy and dirty and you might be embarrassed when your friends ask if you’ve showered lately.

-Or you’ll be equally embarrassed if they ask if there’s baby powder in your hair… just in case you try to cover up the grease like I did.
+Or you’ll be equally embarrassed if they ask if there’s baby powder in your hair… just in case you try to cover up the grease as I did.

-I don’t have anything personal against shampoo per se, but I choose to not use shampoo because of the harmful ingredients.
+I don’t have anything personal against shampoo per se, but I choose to not use shampoo for two reasons:

 When you think about how often you wash your hair (every day for most people), it’s a lot of chemicals that your scalp and skin come in contact with on a regular basis.
 And since it’s relatively easy to avoid these chemicals, then why not do it?

-By default, quality shampoos come with a higher price tag.
+Quality shampoos also come with a higher price tag.
 I’ve seen some bottles cost upwards of $8 or even $12 each.
-One regular sized bottle won’t last long in our house, and buying in bulk will help reduce some of the cost, but it’s still really expensive.
+One regular-sized bottle won’t last long in our house, and buying in bulk will help reduce some of the cost, but it’s still really expensive.

 To me, it’s an expense that can be easily reduced by using a different method to wash my hair.